Claudin: History

 Claudins were first named in 1998 by Japanese researchers Mikio Furuse and Shoichiro Tsukita at Kyoto University.
 The name claudin comes from Latin word claudere ("to close"), suggesting the barrier role of these proteins.

 Studies

 A recent review discusses evidence regarding the structure and function of claudin family proteins using a systems approach to understand evidence generated by proteomics techniques.

-A Chimeric Claudin was synthesized to help enhance the understanding of both the structure and function of the tight junction.
+A chimeric claudin was synthesized to help enhance the understanding of both the structure and function of the tight junction.

-Computational Modeling is also another technique being used to help enhance the structure and functions of claudins.
+Computational modeling is also another technique being used to help enhance research into the structure and functions of claudins.

 Genes

 There are 23 genes found in the human genome for claudin proteins and there are 27 transmembrane domains across mammals.
 The conservation is not observed on a genetic level.
 Despite the genetic level not being conserved across claudins their structural conservation are very similar.